 Point the Way Foundation’s mission is to support charitable endeavors for the families and children of civilian and military communities.
 Our main objective is to support organizations that we and our supporters are passionate about.
-These include Military non-profits such as the Wounded Warrior program and the Armed Forces YMCA; these include Children’s charities such as Boys & Girls Club and Toys for Tots; these include Community organizations such as local food banks and homeless shelters…just to name a few.
+These include Military non-profits such as the Support the Enlisted Project (STEP) and the Armed Forces YMCA; these include Children’s charities such as The Philanthropy Club and Rady Children’s Hospital; these include Community organizations such as local food banks and homeless shelters…just to name a few.

 There are so many charities we hold near and dear to our hearts and know that our supporters, like you, do as well.
 The goal of Point the Way Foundation is to embrace and assist these organizations in their continued efforts to make a difference in the lives of those we care about the most.

 HISTORY & BOARD MEMBERS

 Point the Way Foundation was established by Chad Buckmaster and Andrew Newby in 2014.
 Below are the founding directors’ reasons for starting Point the Way Foundation, as well as its honorary board members’ stories.

 Chad Buckmaster – Board Director